 I’ve spoken to the experts and found out all you need to know: from fasted workout benefits and whether fasted cardio burns more fat, to the side effects of intermittent fasting and what you can drink.

 The 5:2 diet kicked off the popularity of intermittent fasting for weight loss in 2012, when the book the Fast Diet by Michael Mosley and Mimi Spencer was published.
 In this fasting schedule, on two days a week you can only consume up to 500-600 calories.
 More recently, the 16:8 weight loss diet has become increasingly popular (I’m a fan myself).
 It instructs you to each for eight hours of the day, and fast for 16.

 Intermittent fasting can help regulate hormone levels and allow the body respond better to insulin, which together can aid fat loss.
 It also improves cell function and repair which is important for exercise recovery.
-Intermittent fasting can also lower the levels of bad cholesterol, boost energy and improve cognitive function.
+It can also lower the levels of bad cholesterol, boost energy and improve cognitive function.

-While it has been proven to help prevent diabetes, for those already diagnosed it may not be suitable.
-Those considering it should consult their doctor — this goes for most pre-existing health conditions.
+While it has been proven to help prevent diabetes, for those already diagnosed it may not be suitable and you should always consult their doctor — this goes for most pre-existing health conditions.

 The side effects of fasted exercise

 While burning the body’s stored fat may sound appealing, low carbohydrate levels in the body can make you feel tired and less motivated to train in the first place.
 While one study showed an increased fat loss of 20% in fasted cardio, other research has shown that eating before will enable you to exercise for longer, therefore equalling the results.